CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 From the Bucha editorial office: Over the past 24 months, the most common question from clients diagnosed with ADHD isn't "will CBD improve my concentration," but "will CBD help me sleep because my brain won't shut off."
 This is consistent with the literature.
 CBD's effects on ADHD are primarily "nocturnal"—it reduces anxiety, facilitates calm, and improves deep sleep.
 Better, more restful sleep equals better daytime functioning.

-Protocol for Adults with ADHD and Comorbid Anxiety
+Protocol for an adult with ADHD and comorbid anxiety

-Days 1-7: 10 mg of CBD in the evening (1-2 hours before bed).
-Broad spectrum 5% oil provides 2.5 mg per drop, so 4 drops under the tongue, held for 60-90 seconds.
-Monitor: sleep, sleep quality, morning anxiety.
-If the effect is unsatisfactory, proceed to step 2.
+Days 1-7: 10 mg of CBD in the evening (1-2 hours before sleep).
+Broad spectrum oil 5% provides 2.5 mg per drop, so 4 drops under the tongue, held for 60-90 seconds.
+Observe: sleep, sleep quality, morning anxiety.
+If the effect is unsatisfactory, move to stage 2.

-Day 8-21: 20mg CBD in the evening (8 drops of 5% oil or 4 drops of 10% oil).
-Rate weekly on a scale of 1-10: anxiety, sleep, concentration, overall well-being.
-Most people experience the full effect after 2-4 weeks of regular use.
+Days 8-21: 20 mg of CBD in the evening (8 drops of 5% oil or 4 drops of 10% oil).
+Evaluate weekly on a scale of 1-10: anxiety, sleep, concentration, overall well-being.
+Most people feel the full effect after 2-4 weeks of regular use.

-Days 22-42: If needed, increase to 30-40 mg daily, divided into two doses (10 mg in the morning, 20-30 mg in the evening).
-Do not exceed 50 mg without medical advice, especially with concomitant stimulant therapy.
+Days 22-42: if needed, increase to 30-40 mg daily, divided into two doses (10 mg in the morning, 20-30 mg in the evening).
+Do not exceed 50 mg without medical consultation, especially when simultaneously treated with stimulants.

 Dual protocol: stimulant in the morning, CBD in the evening